I get a message saying that “the macOS installation couldn’t be completed” during an update.

 • The Installer of Your System is Corrupted

-If the macOS installer is corrupted and cannot complete the installation, you might see the above error message.
+If the macOS installer is corrupted and you cannot complete the installation, you might see the above error message.

 • The Installation Process is Interrupted